Windbreaks aren’t just for blocking out the wind for shelter.

 Regatta Camila Camping Windbreak (Budget)

-Excellent choice if you’re after a budget, portable and lightweight windbreak suitable for camping and the beach.
-Made of polyester.
+- Excellent choice if you’re after a budget, portable and lightweight windbreak.

 Outwell Windscreen Windshield